Teddy34/gatsby-blog/blog/2019-06-28/index.md

 myFirstCond(4) // returns 5
 ```

-So far it looks a lot like a switch statement that is doing more than defining a control flow for different values of a variable.
-Another look at it could be a series of if then else all sharing the same API, in a more compact way.
+So far it looks a lot like a switch statement that is doing more than defining a control flow for the different values of a variable.
+Another look at it could be a series of if then else all sharing arguments, in a more compact way.
-It should already ring a bell that using the same arguments for the predicate and the function has a lot of potential.
+It should already ring a bell that using the same API for the predicates and the functions has a lot of potential.

+### Use cases with FizzBuzz

 Let's move now to a problem solving example using cond.
-It's time for my first ever FizzBuzz exercise (true story).
+It's time for my first ever [FizzBuzz](http://wiki.c2.com/?FizzBuzzTest) exercise (true story).
 As I avoided for too long the infamous tech interview exercise, we will implement three times the FizzBuzz using suble variations of cond usage.

+#### Describe your business rules for maximum readability

 Let's define first a list of predicates and execution functions.
 See how easy it is to write unit tests for those because of their API and purity.